List of minor Hebrew Bible figures, A–K: Ahuzzath

-"possession") is the name given to an associate of Abimelech, king of Gerar, in Genesis 26:26.
+"possession") is the name given to a friend or advisor of Abimelech, king of Gerar, in Genesis 26:26.
 According to the Book of Genesis, Ahuzzath accompanied Abimelech when Abimelech went to make a treaty with Isaac.
-He is mentioned nowhere else in the Hebrew Bible.
+He is not mentioned elsewhere in the Hebrew Bible; in particular, the parallel account of Abimelech's meeting with Abraham in Genesis 21 does not mention Ahuzzath.

 Ahzai

 Ahzai (KJV Ahasai Hebrew: אַחְזַי "my holder, protector") is a name which appears only in Nehemiah 11:13, where it is mentioned in passing.
 The verse refers to a priest, called "Amashsai son of Azarel son of Ahzai son of Meshillemoth son of Immer."
 In the parallel name in 1 Chronicles 9:12, the name "Jahzerah" replaces "Ahzai."